 02.07 External Stakeholder Participation in SDP Development and Changes

 The ROP was developed with substantial involvement from both internal and external stakeholders, notably increasing openness and acceptance of the ROP.
 In addition, the ROP is an integrated set of tools and processes in which changes to one component may affect other components.
 Therefore, changes to the SDP must be carefully considered and, in some cases, it may be beneficial to engage external stakeholders prior to making substantive changes to the SDP or its component tools.
 Such engagement is not intended to arrive at consensus, but rather to ensure that the staff has considered possible effects which could occur from a substantive change.
 It is permissible to make changes which, in the judgment of the staff, do not require external stakeholder engagement.
+For example, changes to SDP guidance documents that are minor or routine in nature, as outlined in SRM-COMSECY-16-0022, “Proposed Criteria for Reactor Oversight Process Changes Requiring Commission Approval and Notification,” would not require external stakeholder engagement.

 0308.03-03 ADDITIONAL APPLICABILITY FOR SDP TOOLS THAT USE PROBABILISTIC RISK METHODS